Haceee1/InventorySystem/README.md

 ### Removing Item

+Defines a method for removing selected items from the inventory.

 ```python
 def remove_item(self):
     # Removing item from inventory code...
 ```
 ### Refreshing Product List

+Defines a method for updating the product list based on search queries or modifications.

 ```python
 def refresh_product_list(self, query=""):